jasnow/railroader-site/source/_posts/2012-03-05-brakeman-1-dot-5-1-released.markdown

  * Show backtrace when interrupt received (Ruby 1.9 only)
  * More debug output
  * Internal fixes:
-   * Remove duplicate method in Brakeman::Rails2XSSErubis
+   * Remove duplicate method in Railroader::Rails2XSSErubis
-   * Add tracking of module and class to Brakeman::BaseProcessor
+   * Add tracking of module and class to Railroader::BaseProcessor
-   * Report module when using Brakeman::FindCall
+   * Report module when using Railroader::FindCall

 ### Mass Assignment

 Mass assignment is not a particularly new issue, but the amount of attention suddenly focused on it this weekend was amazing.

-This release of Brakeman can detect three different methods for defaulting all models to a whitelist of allowed attributes that can be mass assigned.
+This release of Railroader can detect three different methods for defaulting all models to a whitelist of allowed attributes that can be mass assigned.

 The first is probably the most widely-seen version.
 In an intializer, do